 - 1 medium egg (organic)

-- 3 Organic apples (Braeburn, Pink Lady, Granny Smith) peeled & cored
+- 3 Organic apples (Braeburn, Golden or Granny Smith) peeled & cored

-Blind bake the pastry by topping with parchment paper and fill with baking beans, washed coins, rice or dried beans.
-Bake in the oven for about 15 minutes, then set aside to cool on a wire rack, removing the baking beans (this seems short but it will be baked again later with the apples).
+- Blind bake the pastry by topping with parchment paper and fill with baking beans, washed coins, rice or dried beans.
+Bake in the oven for 15 minutes, then set aside to cool on a wire rack, removing the baking beans (this seems short but it will be baked again later with the apples).

-In a bowl, whisk the egg whites with a fork until loosened up then stir in the sugar and sliced (or other chopped) nuts.
+- In a bowl, whisk the egg whites just with a fork until loosened up then stir in the sugar and sliced/chopped) nuts.

 - Evenly spread the cooled apples into the pastry base and top with the nougat.
 Bake in the oven for 25-30 minutes or until golden brown.
 Cool on a wire rack.

 Serve with vanilla ice cream, a dollop of crème fraîche, chestnut ice cream or a warmed pot of salted caramel sauce.
 See more on types of apples for baking on the apple page.
 Measures: Please note that all my recipes are best made using digital kitchen scales in precise metric grams.
 Both ounces (and cups) are given as an approximate guide.